eleccrazy/axon-myelin-segmentation-pipeline/README.md

    python3 -m src.scripts.generate_overlays --exp mixed
    ```
 ---
+## Dataset availability and privacy

+The light microscopy images and ground-truth masks used in this project are **not publicly available** due to privacy/ethical restrictions.

+This repository therefore contains **code only**.
+If you want to run training/evaluation, you must provide your own dataset in the expected folder structure described in the README.

+## Reproducibility and extensibility
 This structure is intended to make it straightforward to:

 - rerun experiments from raw data,